thangktran/Pix2Vox-ResNet/README.md

 # Pix2Vox-ResNet

-This project is part of the course "Machine Learning for 3D Geometry" from Technical University, offered in Sommer Semester 2022.
+This project is part of the course "Machine Learning for 3D Geometry" from Technical University of Munich, offered in Summer Semester 2022.

 ![Overview](./Pix2Vox-Overview.jpg)
 (source: https://github.com/hzxie/Pix2Vox)